TheTrevorK/Python-Projects/Connect4/README.md

-My first Python Project I attempted.
-Created a Connect 4 Pygame for two players.
-Then created a version of Connect4 to play against AI.
+This marks my inaugural Python project—an exploration that led to the development of a Connect 4 Pygame designed for two players.
+Subsequently, I expanded the endeavor by crafting a version of Connect 4 tailored for interaction with artificial intelligence.